-Back in 2018 Water, Mills and Marshes Education Team decided to run a “Conservation in Action” project with their schools.
+In 2018 Water, Mills and Marshes Education Team decided to run a “Conservation in Action” project with local schools.
 In the last few years public awareness of Rewilding and the introduction of species back into areas where they once occurred has gained momentum.
 Indeed, Norfolk’s first beavers, since the 16th century, were introduced only last week.
 What better way to engage students with this topic than by enabling them to introduce a species to an area?
 As exciting as it would have been raising young beavers, wild boar or lynx in schools no one would have given us permission so instead, we settled on the next best thing – the Greater Water Parsnip (Sium latifolium)!

 Yes it’s a plant but, as the students will tell you, the steps you have to follow to introduce an endangered plant (which in the U.K. Greater Water Parsnips are) to a new area are exactly the same as those followed by zoos, botanical gardens and conservation organisations working to introduce the more “exciting” wolves, condors, golden eagles etc. In each case there is a four-step process Collection, Captive Rearing/Breeding, Release and finally Monitoring and the students would be involved at every step.